Prerequisites prior to Scheduling the Divine Mystery of Holy Baptism

 The following requirements must be met if you wish to serve as the child’s godparent:

-- Must be an Orthodox Christian.
+- Must be a baptized, actively participating Orthodox Christian.

 - A registered Steward of an Orthodox Parish.